menecio/django-api-bouncer/README.md

 #### Security
 - **ACL:** Control which consumers have access to your API
-- **IP restriction:**: Blacklist or whilelist IPs that can access your API
+- **IP restriction:** Blacklist or whilelist IPs that can access your API

 #### Traffic Control
 - **Request termination:** Terminate all request with a specific response.